 A digital photograph of the retinal surface of the eye is also captured at the same time as the scan to cross reference any areas of concern.

 We have been using OCT technology in our practice since 2012 and found it to be invaluable in interpreting the health of the eye.
-With renewed investment in OCT technology both consulting rooms are equipped with an OCT, one of which is the Topcon Maestro 2 OCT retinal scan incorporating OCT-A technology (angiography of the retinal blood vessels).
+With renewed investment in OCT technology both consulting rooms are equipped with the Topcon Maestro 2 OCT retinal scan incorporating OCT-A technology (angiography of the retinal blood vessels).
 OCT scan technology enables our Optometrists to build a clearer picture of your eye health with the precise and accurate data obtained from the scans.

 The OCT scan only takes a couple of minutes to perform but the detailed information captured in those few minutes has already saved the sight for some of our patients and also enabled both children and adults to receive earlier monitoring than would have been possible if only a general examination had been carried out.